Persons With Disabilities

 Prevalence of Disability

 In 2017, approximately 161,460 people aged 15 to 64, or 27.3% of the population in this age group, reported being limited in their daily activities because of a mental or physical disability.
-Nova Scotia had the highest prevalence of disability of all the ten provinces.
+Nova Scotia had the highest prevalence of disability in all the ten provinces.
 Prevalence of disability increased by age and was higher among females than males.

-- In contrast, 23.4% of those age 25 to 44 years and 21.1% of individuals age 15 to 24 years reported being limited in their daily activities by a mental or physical disability.
+- In contrast, 23.4% of those aged 25 to 44 years and 21.1% of individuals aged 15 to 24 years reported being limited in their daily activities by a mental or physical disability.

 Labour Force Characteristics by Disability

-Nova Scotia’s employment rate for people with disabilities (55.4%) is 23.4 percentage points lower than the rate for those without disabilities (78.8%) and is lower than the national rate (59.3%).
+- Nova Scotia’s employment rate for people with disabilities (55.4%) is 23.4 percentage points lower than the rate for those without disabilities (78.8%) and is lower than the national rate (59.3%).

-- Nova Scotia’s unemployment rate for people without disabilities (5.7%) is the at the average among the ten provinces and its rate for those with disabilities is the fourth highest among the provinces.
+- Nova Scotia’s unemployment rate for people without disabilities (5.7%) is average among the ten provinces and its rate for those with disabilities is the fourth highest among the provinces.

 Type of Disability

 The prevalence of disabilities varies at different stages of life.
 Common to all age groups, however, was the prominence of pain-related disabilities—which were the most prevalent disability type among working-age adults.

-Mental health-related disabilities (39%) ranked fourth in prevalence among disability types for persons aged 15 years and over and represented just over 89,000 Nova Scotians.
+- Mental health-related disabilities (39%) ranked fourth in prevalence among disability types for persons aged 15 years and over and represented just over 89,000 Nova Scotians.